elyons/Joining_the_group/README.md

 * You will learn the following base-level computational skills:
   * Linux command line
   * i-commands
+  * Logging into remote servers
+  * Launching and using Jupyter Notebooks
   * Running bioinformatic tools
   * Have introductary skills in programming (Python/R/shell)
   * Best practices for managing code and data
+  * Git / GitHub
+  * Containers: Docker, Singulatiry, and DockerHub

 # Before you start, you will have:
 * Read these papers: